 Its easy when you homeschool to get caught up in your role as teacher.
 It is no small thing to be responsible for our children’s education and we really don’t want to screw it up.
 We want to make sure we’re covering everything, giving them every opportunity and doing all the work necessary.

 That is what often leads to frustration.
 We’ve got this lovely little lesson plan made and our child refuses to do the writing assignment we have for them.
 Three hours later, in tears, the assignment still isn’t done and we feel like a failure.
+We decide that homeschooling is hard and we should just throw in the towel while we still can!

 This is where you need to take a breath and remember, you are mom first.